Small resolutions of SU(5)-models in F-theory: Conclusions and discussions

 All the six small resolutions have the same fiber structure in codimension-one and codimension-two in the base and also in codimension-three for the fibers above the points $\beta_5=\beta_3=0$ in the $\SU(5)$ divisor.
 In codimension-one we have the $I_5$ fiber which described the $\SU(5)$ gauge group.
 In codimension-two, we get enhancement to $\tilde{A}_5$ and $\tilde{D}_5$ respectively along a curve $P=0$ and $\beta_5=0$ in the $\SU(5)$ divisor.
-The dual graph $\tilde{A}_5$ corresponds to a Kodaira fiber of type $I_6$ while the dual graph $\tilde{D}_5$ does not correspond to a Kodaira fiber $I^*_1$ because of the multiplicity of one of the node.
+The dual graph $\tilde{A}_5$ corresponds to a Kodaira fiber of type $I_6$ while the dual graph $\tilde{D}_5$ corresponds to a Kodaira fiber $I^*_1$.
 Another interesting aspect of the resolution is that there are no fibers of type $\tilde{A}_6$ in codimension-three although above the points $P=R=0$ in the $\SU(5)$ divisor, the discriminant locus has an enhanced singularity.

 The biggest surprise occurs in codimension-three for the fibers above the points $\Pi_4: \beta_4=\beta_5=0$ in the base.
 Above these points, the six small resolutions don't admit the same dual graph as we can see from table \ref{enhancements}.
 More precisely, over the points $\Pi_4: \beta_5=\beta_4=0$ where an affine $\tilde{E}_6$ is usually expected in the physics literature, we get a fiber with dual graph $E_6$ for four of the six resolutions while the remaining two admits singular fibers whose dual graph is not a Dynkin diagram but a new exotic diagram that we call $\tilde{E}^-_6=T^-_{3,3,3}$: that is a bouquet of three two-chains intersecting at the same point.
 Such fiber can be seen as a fiber of type $\tilde{E}_6$ with the central node contracted to a point.
 The dual graphs $E_6$ and $\tilde{E}^-_6$ have the same number of node as the graph $\tilde{A}_5$ or $\tilde{D}_5$.
 This is an example of enhancement of a singular fiber with conservation of the rank of the fiber.
 Using Batyrev theorem on the Betti numbers of birational equivalent Calabi-Yau varieties, once can deduce that the conjectured fiber structure of $\SU(5)$ models is impossible in the category of projective algebraic varieties.
-If one specialize the defining equation of the $\SU(5)$ models, the type of fibers will change, we will considering such models in a different work.
+If one specializes the defining equation of the $\SU(5)$ models, the type of fibers will change, we will considering such models in a different work.